MaxDaten/grunt-rsync/README.md

 *`rsync` has to be installed on the local and remote system. `rsync` must be able to connect to the host without password (e.g. public key authentication)*

-Install with: `npm install grunt-rsyc`
+Install with: `npm install grunt-rsync`

 Inside your `grunt.js` file add :